horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 $$sl(ix) = isl(x)$$
 </div>

+It's my understanding that Jacobi is acknowledged as the first to use this fact as well as the addition properties of $sl(x)$ in order to extend it to the entire complex plane.
+We won't go further into this here.
+[See chapter 27, section 6][19].

 But wait!
 We said earlier that $sl$ is periodic with period $2\omega$, i.e. $sl(x)=sl(x+2\omega)$.
 We [derived this period using the lemniscatic integral][15].
 Since we have just shown our integral behaves identically for imaginary values, we can now conclude that $i2\omega$ is a period along the imaginary values as well, i.e.

 <div>